 The collapse of the South Sea Company in 1720 led to economic crisis and political scandals in Britain and the growing tensions held an opportunity for the Jacobites to exploit.
 It is suggested that the plan was to capture London and the city of Westminster and then begin multiple rising across the country.
 They had plans to sail men to Cornwall to begin a rising in the west and a separate group would head for Scotland and raise support to the north.
 The group had formed a list of all the counties where they felt they could gain support as well as those they knew would oppose the men.
 There was a general election scheduled in 1722 and it is believed that they planned their rising to coincide with this event.

 Before the plans could take place though they were discovered.
 In April 1722 the Earl of Sunderland passed away and upon his death the Regent of France supposedly informed government men that the Jacobites had asked him to supply three thousand men for an attempted coup which was to take place the following month.
 Sunderland papers were confiscated and amongst them was apparently a letter of thanks from James III & VIII.
 Despite very little evidence arrests began upon the main suspects.
 Atterbury himself was betrayed by the Earl of Mar and was arrested in August and confined to the Tower of London.
 Following his trial he was exiled and joined up with James III & VIII and became his Secretary of State.

-We hope you enjoyed this insight into the ‘last Jacobite’ and as always please like, share, tweet, comment and we will do our best to keep finding more interesting stories for you to enjoy.
+We hope you enjoyed reading a little bit about the Atterbury Plot.
+As always please like, tweet, share, comment and follow us as we try and uncover more interesting tales for your to enjoy.

 All the best, K & D